initia-labs/kvindexer/README.md

 - wasm-nft
 - evm-nft
 - pair: common for move/evm
-- wasm-pair: onlu for wasm
+- wasm-pair: only for wasm